📣 Certify your English today with Duolingo English Test—anytime, anywhere.

 You can also talk about future events using the phrase going to.
 This structure looks a little different from sentences with will:

-While will stays the same for all pronouns, verb to be must be conjugated according to the subject for talking about the future with going to.
+While will stays the same for all pronouns, the verb to be must be conjugated according to the subject for talking about the future with going to.
 Similar to will, the future with going to often uses a contraction where the subject and the verb to be are written together:

-FUTURE WITH GOING TO EXAMPLE WITH FULL FORM EXAMPLE WITH CONTRACTION
+SUBJECT EXAMPLE WITH FULL FORM EXAMPLE WITH CONTRACTION

 When to use the future with going to